Charles Muscatine: Scholarship

 In 1966, as head of the UC Berkeley Academic Senate-appointed Committee on Educational Policy, he presided over an influential report that called for increased diversity in educational programs available to students.

 His contributions to medieval studies include Chaucer and the French Tradition: A Study in Style and Meaning (University of California Press, 1957), The Book of Geoffrey Chaucer, The Old French Fabliaux, and Poetry and Crisis in the Age of Chaucer.
 He also published extensively on the issues facing third-level education, including Fixing College Education: A New Curriculum for the Twenty-First Century, completed shortly before his death.

 David Lawton, the executive director of the New Chaucer Society, said of Chaucer and the French Tradition: "It remains astonishingly undated.
 The sheer quality of Muscatine’s reading continues to set an almost impossibly high standard, and virtually single-handedly he opened up Chaucer studies to France and Chaucer’s secular, French heritage.
 There has been a huge growth in this field, most of it following along the routes he made."

-Charles Muscatine died of a lung infection in Oakland, California on 12 March 2010.
-His wife, Doris, died in 2006; they had two children.
+Charles Muscatine died of a lung infection at Kaizer Permanente Medical Center in Oakland, California on 12 March 2010.
+His wife, Doris, died in 2006; they had two children, Lissa and Jeffrey.

+Notable students

+He directed the dissertation of Sister Mary Clemente Davlin, who became a noted medievalist.